 Q7: I am looking for records from the Department that are several years old.
 How long does your office keep copies of its files?

 A7: The Department has established a record retention schedule in compliance with state law.
-Generally speaking, the Division of Health Care Quality's records are retained for six years.
+Generally speaking, the Division of Health Care Facility Licensure and Certification's records are retained for six years.
 Due to space limitations, the Division only retains the most current two to three years of its records on-site.
 Older records are stored at the State Archives, and may require additional time for retrieval.
 Additional information on state law concerning public records can be found at: Public Records Division Links

 Q8: I would like to obtain copies of medical records from a hospital, nursing home or rest home, clinic or hospice agency.
 How can I get these?